The Heart of Healthcare: The Vital Role of Certified Nursing Assistants

 The Human Connection

 Healthcare is not just about medicine—it’s about people.
 CNAs often become a patient’s trusted companion, especially in long-term care settings where relationships grow over time.
 They learn each patient’s preferences, fears, routines, and strengths.
-This deep understanding helps create care plans that honor individuality and respect dignity.
+This deep understanding helps create care plans that honor individuality, respect, and dignity.

 Why CNAs Deserve Recognition